-At its May 10, 2023 meeting, the Procurement Award Committee ("PAC") approved its Charter, which has been forwarded to the BIFAC for its approval.
+At its March 31, 2021 meeting, the Governance, Communications and Human Resources Committee ("GCHRC") approved the BIFAC Charter and forwarded it to the BIFAC for its approval.
+The GCHRC also approved the IAC and PAC Charters and forwarded them to their respective Committees for approval.
+The PAC approved its amended Charter at its May 6, 2021 meeting and the IAC approved its Charter at its May 14, 2021 meeting, and both Committees forwarded their Charters to the BIFAC for its approval.
 Following approval by the BIFAC, the Charters will be forward to the Board for its approval.

-Under their Charters, BIFAC and PAC are tasked with reviewing their respective Charters on an annual basis.
+Under their Charters, BIFAC, IAC and PAC are tasked with reviewing their respective Charters on an annual basis.